 Rapid tests are done by using a swab to collect a sample from each nostril.
 The swab will only go a few centimeters inside your nose.
 It should not hurt.

 Rapid tests check for protein fragments specific to the COVID-19 virus.
-Rapid tests are very good at detecting the COVID-19 virus when testing is done between 24 hours to five days after the start of symptoms.
-This is when virus levels in the body are at the highest.
+Rapid tests are very good at detecting the COVID-19 virus when testing is done between three to five days after the start of symptoms.
+This is generally when virus levels in the body are at the highest.